billchow98/treap-stl/README.md

 `std::multimap`)
 - Implementing other binary search trees, such as splay trees, AVL trees, and scapegoat trees, and comparing the time and memory usage of each

-### License
-Copyright © 2023 Bill Chow.
-All rights reserved.

-This repository is made available for evaluation purposes by authorized individuals only.
-Unauthorized use, reproduction, modification, or distribution of this code is strictly prohibited.